Piracicaba Sao Paulo, Brazil Travel Guide

 Engenho Central: A cultural leisure park, former sugar cane mill complex.

 The Engenho Central hosts fairs, concerts, and public gatherings.
-It represents a significant piece of Piracicaba's industrial history.
+It stands for a significant piece of Piracicaba's industrial history.
 It is a must-visit to grasp the region's sugar production past.

 The city center offers a blend of colonial and early 20th-century architecture, with many buildings narrating Piracicaba's growth.
 The Museu da Água provides insights into the river's ecosystem.